 I always knew Belgium had plenty of hidden gems, and a visit to the waterways and canals reconfirmed that opinion.
 I recently had the opportunity to see and experience Belgium’s mesmerising waterways with its various boat elevators, inclined planes, and locks.

 Brussels by Water is an organisation that promotes the navigable waterways of the Brussels region, thereby helping enhance the image of Brussels as a tourist destination.
-Brussels by Water, with its partner Rivertours, regularly organises boat tours along the myriad waterways of Belgium.
+Brussels by Water, with its partner Rivertours, regularly organises tours along the myriad waterways of Belgium.
 We were invited on a boat tour through the boat elevator of Strépy-Thieu, over the Inclined Plane of Ronquières and through the locks of Ittre and Lembeek.
 The tour was meticulously planned and well executed, with excellent service aboard the boat.

 We begin at 9 am, looking forward to an enjoyable day on the water.
 Our departure point was Suikerkaai, Halle, from where a motor coach took us to the awe-inspiring funicular boat lift of Strépy –Thieu.